greenboxal/doggohub/doc/ci/yaml/README.md

 ## Build stages attempts

-> Introduced in GitLab, it requires GitLab Runner v1.9+.
+> Introduced in DoggoHub, it requires DoggoHub Runner v1.9+.

 You can set the number for attempts the running build will try to execute each of the following stages: